n0924/PromiseKeeper/README.md

 - As a user I want to be able to filter my want/need list by priority
 - As a user I want to be able to know how much
-I spent on needed and wanted items, and in total
+I spent on wanted items
 - As a user I want to be able to know the total amount overspent for wanted items
-- As a user, I want to be able to see a list of overspent items
+- As a user, I want to be able to see a list of overspent wanted items